-Mr. Chinoy’s broader litigation experience includes district court intellectual property cases, and a range of trade disputes before the U.S. Court of International Trade.
+Mr. Chinoy has additional administrative experience before CBP, including classification and compliance matters, as well as before the U.S. Department of Commerce.
+His broader litigation experience includes district court intellectual property cases, and a range of trade disputes before the U.S. Court of International Trade.
 He has successfully argued appeals before the U.S. Court of Appeals for the District of Columbia Circuit and the CAFC.
 Mr. Chinoy has also counseled foreign governments and multinational companies on the use of trade policy tools to resolve international IPR issues and other business disputes, as well as regarding IPR border measures and enforcement remedies outside the United States.